Codes and Frequencies

 Respondents could pick more than one type of insurance and interviewers were instructed to mark all that applied.

 HINDIAN is mostly comparable over time.
 Response categories changed over time to reflect the changing availability of public programs and different measures of private insurance plans.
+Additionally, substantial questionnaire changes introduced in 2019 may affect comparability with earlier years.

 - 1997-1999: Persons covered by some type of health care plan.